punkstack/ninjaworld/README.md

 invasion of otsutsukies on earth.
 The ninja world is segregated
 as per specific villages, and the otsutsukies are dispersed randomly on the ninja world.
-Encounter of more than one otsutsuki in a specific cities leads to destruction of city and destruction of every otsutsuki in that city.
+Encounter of more than one otsutsuki in a specific villages leads to destruction of village and destruction of every otsutsuki in that village.

 ## Badges
 [![Test](https://github.com/punkstack/ninjaworld/actions/workflows/test.yml/badge.svg?branch=main)](https://github.com/punkstack/ninjaworld/actions/workflows/test.yml)